Militia Resist a British Supply Run

 Today’s Live Oak is the road out of town during the Revolution, so it seems likely the fort is at the water’s edge ahead of you somewhere within view.
 It at least has breastworks facing east and toward the sea, and may be entirely enclosed by earthworks given Biddle’s use of the word “fort.”
 The town somehow obtained four “6-pounder” cannons, referring to the size of cannonball they fire, from the Continental Congress, and placed them there aimed toward the water.

 These were not the only cannons in town, Biddle adds.
 A Captain Gibbons obtained two 4-pounders.
-These he “mounted in his piazza, and frequently in the night, when drunk, would fire them off to the great disturbance of the peaceable people of the town.’”
-The location is unknown, but had to be north or northeast of the battery, given later events.
+These he “mounted in his piazza, and frequently in the night, when drunk, would fire them off to the great disturbance of the peaceable people of the town.”
+The location is unknown, but had to be north of the battery, given later events.

-For a year and a half, the fort is a silent sentinel.
+For two-and-a-half years, Biddle’s fort is a silent sentinel.

 Imagine standing here in the dark of early morning on Thursday, April 4, 1782.
 A lone militiaman stands at least two modern blocks further out, where he can see the mouth of Taylor’s Creek, the waterway along the eastern shore of today’s Beaufort.
 At that time, the islands off today’s waterfront did not exist, so there was a clear view into the harbor.
 But low-lying, marshy Carrot Island visible to the right in the distance is on the other side of the creek then as now.